-An online seminar hosted by Schueco UK and Architecture Today explored sustainability within practice and how this can inform wider working methods
+An online seminar hosted by Schüco and Architecture Today explored sustainability within practice and how this can inform wider working methods.

 Championing sustainability in construction projects is vital, but what can architects and engineers do to improve the performance of their own practices?
 How is an ethical position on sustainability developed and fostered within the office?
 And how can this inform the way that a practice works?
 Answers to these questions and more were explored in an online seminar hosted by Schueco UK.
 Chaired by Architecture Today editor Chris Foges, the panel comprised Anna Graaf, director of sustainability at White Arkitekter; Peter Fisher, director and head of sustainability at Bennetts Associates; and Maria Smith, director of sustainability and physics at Buro Happold.

 Peter Fisher’s presentation examined the key aims behind Bennetts Associates’ five-year sustainability plan.
 Introduced in 2017 and underpinned by science-based targets (SBTs), the plan is being applied across three main areas: business operations, design and employees.
 “SBTs are central to our numerical-based approach,” explained the architect.
 “We apply them to ourselves and to our projects.
 We’ve found that understanding them as a business has been a powerful driver for change.”

 Fisher confessed that measuring the practice in terms of sustainability had not been as difficult as first thought, and that Mike Berners-Lee book, ‘How Bad Are Bananas’, had played an important role in the task.
 Most importantly, this had given the office a baseline from which to track future progress.
 Unsurprisingly, energy use and business travel accounted for the largest carbon footprints pre-Covid.
 Among the measures taken to improve performance in these areas are purchasing energy from renewable sources and offsetting carbon emissions through UN-approved mechanisms.